skulpt/skulpt/functions.rst

 * One can fill a shape (circle, semicircle, triangle, etc.) with a fill color.
 It is a two-step process.
   First you call the method `begin_fill`, for example ``alex.begin_fill()``.
 Then you draw the shape.
   Finally, you call `end_fill` ( ``alex.end_fill()``).
-* We've previously set the color of our turtle - we can now also set it's fill-color, which need not be the same as the turtle and the pen color.
+* We've previously set the color of our turtle - we can now also set it's fill color, which need not be the same as the turtle and the pen color.
 To do this, we use a method called `fillcolor`, for example, ``alex.fillcolor("red")``.